 Note: This is an evolving article, originally published at the beginning of 2020.
 Today’s update contains additional information on PS5.

 There’s still a lot to learn about Sony’s future plans for VR in a crucial year for PlayStation itself.
-As PS5 ramps up for release, we find ourselves endlessly speculating about what VR will look like on the new console.
+PS5 is now with us but we still find ourselves endlessly speculating about what VR will look like on the new console.
 We do know a few things about the possibility of PSVR 2, though, all of which we’ve rounded up for you in one handy article below.

-It goes without saying that, if a new PSVR headset is going to be released, it’ll come out on PS5.
-The headset would need to take advantage of the console’s improved horsepower.
+It seems most likely that, if a new PSVR headset is going to be released, it’ll come out on PS5.
+Sony could be planning a Quest-like standalone, but we haven’t seen any evidence to support that idea.
+Instead, the headset would need to take advantage of the console’s improved horsepower.
 PS4 was able to deliver some amazing VR experiences, but it was no secret that it couldn’t measure up to games pushing the limits of the Oculus Rift, HTC Vive and Valve Index.
 The added processing power of the PS5 should go a long way to improving the PSVR experience.
 Luckily, it looks like that’s the case…

 PS5 Specs Show Promise For PSVR 2

-While it’s keeping quiet on many features, Sony did recently release specs for the PS5, promising high-end PC power for console VR.
+Sony released specs for the PS5 a while back, promising high-end PC power for console VR.
 Here’s a chart outlining the specs for the console stacked up against the PS4 and enhanced PS4 Pro, whipped up by our own David Heaney.

 Based on these specs, we’re expecting PS5 to be comparable to Nvidia’s RTX 2070 Super in terms of GPU power, and six times more powerful than the standard PS4.
 That will enable a huge leap forward for console VR games; hopefully no more blurry PSVR ports at the very least.
 Plus the console boasts an on-board solid-state drive (SSD) that Sony says reduces load times to near-instant.
 Again, that could have a big impact on crafting believable virtual worlds.